Enhancements in OS X El Capitan

 OS X El Capitan refines the elegant experience introduced in OS X Yosemite.

-New dictation workflows Nine new built-in dictation workflows that help you navigate the iTunes Store, take your picture, and create new video or audio recordings.
+New dictation workflows Nine new built-in dictation workflows that help you navigate the iTunes Store, take your picture, and create new movie or audio recordings.

 Improved scripting support New scripting and Automator support integrated into the Photos application, including the ability to export to Keynote and the setup of iOS devices using Apple Configurator.